payhub/slate/source/includes/authonly_transaction.md

 * 201 code (created)
 * The Id of the AuthOnly in the Location header <br>Sample header in the response:Location: http://payhub.com/payhubws/api/v2/authOnly/234

-> You will need to use Oauth token in the header request for sales or any other transaction.
+**Note:** You will need to use Oauth token in the header request for sales or any other transaction.
 For more information, see the [OAUTH]https://payhub.atlassian.net/wiki/display/MM/OAuth+2.0+Access+Tokens section.